bitfocus/companion/documentation/raspberrypi.md

 /home/pi/companion/headless.js eth0
 ```

-11. Reboot your Raspberry Pi (`sudo reboot now`), wait a couple minutes, and you should be able to access the Companion UI on port 8000 of your RPi's IP address (i.e. `http://192.168.1.2:8000`)
+11. Reboot your Raspberry Pi (`sudo reboot now`), wait a couple minutes, and you should be able to access the Companion UI on port 8000 of your Raspberry Pi's IP address (i.e. `http://192.168.1.2:8000`)

 ### Headed Installation & Operation
 _(display attached to Raspberry Pi)_